From the other room Alfred

 Oh sweet joy now joyous beyond compare.

-How I tremble lest I should dissemble
+How I tremble lest I

 And by too ready hope disassemble